 Remlinger Farms: food

 The onsite restaurant has a short, kid-friendly menu with sandwiches, burgers and chicken fingers.
 There aren’t too many traditionally healthy options, but we opted for convenience on our visit.
-Our family isn’t comfortable eating indoors with our unvaccinated kids, so we took our lunch to a picnic table in the shade.
-Outside food isn’t allowed in the park, but you can exit and re-enter to enjoy snacks from the car.
+Outside food isn’t allowed in the park, but you can exit and re-enter to have snacks from the car.

 Once we refueled, we headed back to our favorite rides (you guessed it, the roller coaster!).
 Maybe it was just the low-key weekday, but the staff were particularly easygoing on our visit.
 They rotate between rides to facilitate breaks, so we made friends with several of them throughout the day.
-They remembered the kids, let us ride multiple times in a row where possible and cracked silly jokes.
+They remembered the kids, let us ride multiple times in a row where possible and cracked silly jokes to keep things entertaining.